Posted by Michael Dickens on May 30, 2012

 Why should one adopt utilitarianism rather than some other moral philosophy?
 This essay explains four simple principles from which the utilitarian position follows.

 First, the purpose of morality is to do what is good and prevent what is bad.
-This is true by definition.
+I hope no one disagrees with this.

 Second, I define good in relation to myself by my interests or preferences.
 The things that I value for myself—physical health, intellectual engagement, human connection—I consider to be good for me.
 The things I want to avoid, I consider bad.